7 Best Smartwatches for Firefighters: (2026 Guide & Reviews)

 What it was like in the field:

-On a recent overnight wildland deployment, I strapped on the Grit X2 Pro because of its long GPS runtime.
+During a recent overnight wildland deployment, I strapped on the Grit X2 Pro for its long GPS runtime.

 After 14 hours of hiking steep trails and cutting line, the battery still showed 50 percent.